Last Updated on May 17, 2022 by Thalia

 I am managing my time efficiently and there is wiggle room too to be flexible.

-There’s no guilt in the evenings as I know I’ve done everything that I set out to do that day.
+There’s also no guilt in the evenings as I know I’ve done everything that I set out to do that day.

 And I can truly relax and enjoy my weekends without feeling guilty or restless, knowing that all I need to do is a bit of content creation and life admin.